Linked Open Data

 -

-Data Enrichment: Retrieve, display, and provide access to relevant data from additional sources beyond the library silo to enhance the experience of patrons and staff (e.g., displaying an author info card with more information about a book’s author).
+Data Enrichment: Retrieve, display, and provide access to relevant data from additional sources beyond the library silo to enhance the experience of patrons and staff (e.g., displaying info card and contributor page with more information about a book’s author).

 Freeing Librarians: What We’ve Done, What We’re Doing, and What’s Next